Axeiru/DNNFacialLandmarkThermometer/README.md

 <br/>

-The included stl can be printed to serve as an alignment mount for the dual cameras
+The included stl can be printed to serve as an alignment mount for the dual cameras:

 <img src="https://github.com/Axeiru/DNNFacialLandmarkThermometer/blob/main/dual_cam_module_v7.png" width="500" />